quasel/pods-dev-vvv/phpunit.md

          The directory /Users/quasel/vagrant-vvv/www/pods-dev-vvv is under Git, but is not registered in the Settings.
          Add root  Configure  Ignore

-You can ignore it because we only care about Git in our Plugin Folder ( e.g. pods )
+You can ignore it because we only care about Git in our Plugin Folder ( e.g. pods ) and the hdocs Folder is in .gitignore

 #### Optional - Vagrant
 Configure Vagrant: Settings -> Tools -> Vagrant PphStorm has Vagrant support but it's not needed

+## Benefits this way

+- WordPress & all other Plugins/Themes are automatically indexed via phpStorm thus it can jump to function directly or give docs with ctrl-Q

 ## Debugging in PhpStorm